mryan29/CS450/Notes/Midterm Review.md

 - TCP only runs in the end systems and not in the intermediate network elements (which dont maintain TCP connection sate)
 - full-duplex service: if TCP connection between A on one host and B on another, application-layer data flows from A to B at the same time it flows from B to A
 - point-to-point: between single sender and receiver
+- offers congestion control mechanism: service for general welfare of the internet which limits tcp connections to their fair share of network bandwith and throttles sending process when network is congested
+- reliable data transfer: no missing or out of order or duplicate bytes

 ## making tcp connection
 - client process: initiates connection